devhl-labs/CocApi/README.md

 ```

 Use the IHostBuilder extension method ConfigureCocApiCache to your service provider.
-This requires that the CocApi is already added to the service provider as shown above.
+This requires CocApi to already be added to the service provider as shown above.
 ```csharp
 .ConfigureCocApiCache<CustomClansClient, CustomPlayersClient, CustomTimeToLiveProvider>((services, dbContextOptions) =>
 {